-- 1. Personal wireless facility tower - 2.
-Single family dwelling, one per existing property, subject to the yard requirements found in the Agricultural Zoning District, - 2.3.
-Radio and television tower, commercial - 3.4.
-Wind energy systems, small, with a height that exceeds 80 feet
+- 1. Personal wireless facility tower

+- 2. Radio and television tower, commercial

+- 3. Wind energy systems, small, with a height that exceeds 80 feet

-The following accessory uses and structures are permitted in the Employment Center District.
+The following accessory uses are permitted in the Employment Center District.
 A site plan shall be required.
 Detailed limitations and standards for these uses may be found in Article III, Section 3B.